brettchalupa/brettchalupa.github.io/_works/terminal.md

 An atmospheric sci-fi vignette.

+Black and white, 9 pages long, a few bonus pages.

 _Terminal_ is my first comic.
 I made from January through March 2018.
 I learned a lot and had a blast making it.